si-thu-zaw/MediConsult/README.md

 * Username: demouser@mail.com
 * Password: password

 The application may not be always online due to costs associated with cloud hosting.
-If you
+If the application is offline or you have any questions for me, drop me an email at sithuzaw36@gmail.com and I'll be glad to help.